X3: Reunion: Releases

-X3: Reunion was released five months after the E3 in the EU on October 28, 2005 for Windows and on November 4 in North America.
-The game has been later ported to Linux and Mac OS X; Mac OS X for release in August 2007; the Linux version followed on December 5 2008.
+X3: Reunion was released five months after the E3 in the EU on October 28, 2005, for Windows and on November 4 in North America.
+The game has been later ported to Linux and Mac OS X: Mac OS X for release in August 2007, and the Linux version on December 5, 2008.

 The game was also intended to be Egosoft's first multiplatform release on both Windows and Xbox.
 Shortly before release the Xbox version was confirmed to be cancelled.

 Patches and updates

 The original retail release version of X3: Reunion was plagued by a number of bugs and issues - including a bug which prevented the player from completing the game.

 Subsequently, Egosoft released a series of patches, first to resolve problems and later to add new features, expanding the game.
 Patches 1.2 to 1.4 were primarily aimed at eliminating bugs, improving performance and resolving compatibility issues.

 An updated manual was released for the game in a PDF file in December 2005.
 This can be obtained from the downloads section of the official page.
 At 97 pages long, it is 16 pages longer than the first version.
 It contains information about the changes in the v1.4 patch, and corrections to errors in the earlier manual that shipped with the game.